HassanSajjad-302/HMake/Projects/UE5/README.md

 Each ordinary UE module has a `UeCppTarget` object producer.
-The default `LIBRARY_OBJECT` configuration contributes those objects directly to the requested monolithic executable; prebuilt libraries still enter through PLOAT dependencies.
+The default `LIBRARY_OBJECT` configuration contributes those objects directly to the requested monolithic executable; prebuilt libraries still enter through Ploat dependencies.

 Modules whose scanner front matter selects `RttiExcept` are evaluated in both configurations.
 The producer configuration defaults `AddCppSource` to `NO`; only